 It is necessary that a student be in attendance throughout the school day in order to benefit fully from the educational program of the District.
 The Board recognizes, however, that from time-to-time compelling circumstances require that a student be late to school or dismissed before the end of the school day.
 As an agent for the education of the children of this District, the Board shall require that the school be notified in advance of such absences by a written (including email) or personal (phone or face-to-face) request of the student's parent, who shall state the reason for the tardiness or early dismissal.
 Justifiable reasons shall be determined by the School Attendance Officer.
 No student who has a medical disability which may be incapacitating may be released without a person to accompany the student.
-No student shall be released to anyone without the express authorization from the student's parent or guardian.
+No student shall be released to anyone who is not authorized such custody by the parents.